 End Family Court Trauma

 Family court dockets are bulging with "high conflict" custody disputes.
 However, these cases are NOT about custody but are serious domestic abuse and child abuse cases that warrant immediate protection.
 The conflict and abuse is most often driven and escalated by one parent with a an unrecognized relationally destructive mental health impairment.
 The most common illnesses in family court fall into the Cluster B Personality Disorders, particularly narcissistic and/or borderline personality disorder.
-While we all can emphasize with a parent who is impaired, the primary issue in these cases is to protect the children and the targeted parent from their chronic emotional abuse and neglect.
+While most of us can emphasize with a parent who is impaired, the primary issue in these cases is to protect the children and the targeted parent from their chronic emotional abuse and neglect.
 Family court professionals must be trauma informed and use the scientific knowledge and evidence of personality disorders to safeguard the family and while still allowing the child to have a relationship with both parents.

 By the time dysfunctional families enter into family court the healthy parent has suffered from being the target of the other parent’s need for power and control.
 The marriage and now the divorce is one of an abuser-victim relationship.
 The targeted parent shows signs of complex post traumatic stress disorder or psychological trauma from the prolonged interpersonal emotional abuse.